czhu12/nft-blog/site/content/posts/nft.md

 * Is it analogous to producing digital art?
 NFTs can be categorized as digital art in the blockchain.
 * Does making an NFT require an understanding of blockchain?
 You must be aware of the advantages and disadvantages of the blockchain.
 No expertise is required.
 But you’ll get the most out of it if you grasp the fundamentals.

 You can upload your incredible works of art on the blockchain once the above issues have been resolved.
-Use a no-code tool, such as the Mintables, as an NFT art generator.
+Use a no-code tool, such as the Mintables <https://www.mintables.club/>, as an NFT art generator.
 Without writing a single line of code, you can mint NFT art in huge numbers.

 Simply upload your artwork.
 Then, you can control all collection variables, including rules and rarity, and auto-generate NFTs in a matter of minutes.
 By including their wallet addresses in your collection, you can easily ask others to contribute.